-During 1991-1992, during an expedition led by Dr. Robert Ballard, the shipwreck of the Atlanta was briefly examined by a remotely operated vehicle (ROV).
-The footage was used in the National Geographic: The Lost Fleet of Guadalcanal documentary that aired during 1993.
+During a 1991-1992 expedition led by Dr. Robert Ballard, Atlanta was briefly examined by a Remotely Operated Vehicle (ROV) and video footage was included in National Geographic: The Lost Fleet of Guadalcanal that first aired in 1993.

 In November 1995, the Atlanta was first dived by Kevin Denlay and Terrence Tysall and then thoroughly explored in detail on several dedicated expeditions led by them during the following years.